 GSWC may, at times, utilize external sources for long-term financing, as well as obtain funds from equity investments and intercompany borrowings from its parent, AWR, to help fund a portion of its operations and construction expenditures.
 AWR borrows under a revolving credit facility and provides funds to GSWC in support of its operations under intercompany borrowing arrangements.
-On April 22, 2022, the AWR credit facility was amended to increase the borrowing capacity from \$200.0 million to \$280.0 million, which provided an increase in GSWC's borrowing capacity under its intercompany borrowing agreement.
-All intercompany borrowing agreements expire concurrent with the expiration of AWR's credit facility.
+On April 22, 2022, the AWR credit facility was amended to increase the borrowing capacity from \$200.0 million to \$280.0 million, which provided an increase in GSWC's borrowing capacity under its intercompany borrowing agreements expire concurrent with the expiration of AWR's credit facility in May 2023.
+AWR intends to execute a new intercompany borrowing agreement with GSWC consistent with a new credit facility.
 As of December 31, 2022, GSWC had \$129.0 million outstanding under its intercompany borrowing arrangement with AWR.
 The CPUC requires GSWC to completely pay off all intercompany borrowings with AWR within a 24-month period.
 On January 31, 2023, GSWC used the proceeds from the issuance of equity to AWR and from the issuance of long-term debt discussed below to pay-off all of its intercompany borrowing from AWR.